irfanpasha111/Todo_App/README.md

 **Acceptance Criteria Met:**
 - Users can modify any task field and save changes.
 - Updates are persisted in the backend and visible in the UI.

+## User Story 3: Delete Task

+**Description:**
+The user shall be able to delete a task from the list.

+**Features Implemented:**
+- "Delete" button added for each task.
+- Confirmation prompt before deleting.
+- Task is removed from the backend and UI.
+- Deletion persists across app restarts.